dgrisham/csci400/slides/pl_concepts/1/slides.md

 ----------------

 -   \hl{Widening} conversions
-    -   Exact or close-approximation to all of vlaues in original type
+    -   Exact or close-approximation to all of values in original type
     -   `byte` \ra `short` \ra `int` \ra `long` \ra `float` \ra `double`
 -   \hl{Narrowing} conversions
     -   Cannot include all values of original type